SEPTEMBER 9, 2023: Annual Meeting

 JANUARY 2021: West Virginia Home of New National Park

 The New River Gorge National Park and Preserve is our Nation's 63rd national park.
-It is roughly four hours drive southwest of Whitetail Ridge.
-The area encompass 53 miles of the river known locally as "The New."
+It's roughly four hours drive southwest of Whitetail Ridge.
+It encompass 53 miles of the river known locally as "The New."
 It was given conservation status as a national river in 1978.
 Since then, it's been administered by the National Park Service, which maintains several visitor centers along the gorge.